 Will 2021 Be the Year You Have a Bumper Crop?

 Plants that have an active symbiotic relationship with the soil biology have increased yields.
 At the same time, those microbes are increasing the fertility of your soil for future crops.
 Your job as a grower is to make sure those microbes are happy and healthy.
 To accomplish that you need to make sure your soil is never bare of growing vegetative matter and to decrease (or altogether quit) your use of synthetic fertilizers, pesticides, and fungicides.
 Healthy plants are able to fend off almost all diseases and pests.

 Decreased synthetic inputs will also positively affect your bottom line.
 So, get a soil test and go out and look at your fields with your shovel.
 Your soil will show you what it needs to produce your most profitable year yet.

-All this biological activity in your soil is not accounted for on conventional soil tests but soon Rogitex will offer, in cooperation with a number of labs, soil tests for nutrients AND the microbiota in your soil.
-So, stay tuned!
+All this biological activity in your soil is not accounted for on conventional soil tests.
+Rogitex is pleased to offer, in cooperation with a number of reputable labs, soil tests for nutrients AND the microbiota in your soil.